ubco-W2022T2-data301/project-group-group04/final_report_group04.md

 Overall, we can find positive correlations between Ozone Levels, Carbon Monoxide, Nitro (NOx) Compounds, with a potential weak correlation with Sulfur Dioxide, an emission from some fuels like diesel and natural gas.
 Futhermore, There is not a direct correlation between AQI and Crude asthma prevalence in the US, however comparing individual groups of parameters shows that there is a correlation between Ozone, Nitro (NOx) Compounds, and Carbon Monoxide, at least in certain portions of the US (corn and tornado belts/alleys), which show there is not a difference between rural and urban areas necessarily.
 A final analysis across times showed that AQI does not vary massively across time, at least over the time period investigated, and the minor variations across years are not significant, especially once differences due to wildfire events[^1] have been taken into account.

-*Note:* A more in context analysis can be seen in the jupyter notebook from which analysis was done, which can be found [here](./analysis/analysis1.ipynb).
+*Note:* A more in context analysis can be seen in the jupyter notebook from which analysis was done in, which can be found [here](./analysis/analysis1.ipynb).

 ## Question 2
 Our second research question, look at the effects of humidity on the air quality, by looking at the AQI and the level of CO, CO2, NO2, and other airborne molecules and particulates at different humidity levels.
 This is done by separation the data into dry and humid areas, and then looking at the distribution of the pollutants in each area.
 This is achieved by splitting each CBSA zone into 3 categories using average relative humidity: Dry (relative humidity below 40%), Moderate (relative humidity from 40% to 60%), and Humid (relative humidity above 60%).